-The NJCU Logistics Center utilizes an employer-driven model to develop curriculum that satisfy the talent needs of targeted employers.
+The NJCU Center for Workforce and Community Development utilizes an employer-driven model to develop curriculum that satisfy the talent needs of targeted employers.
 Effectively, this allows for multiple entry points to a career pathway and economic opportunity.
 This collaborative model is supported through the Center’s engagement efforts with over 25 selected employers and labor unions in the regional area (see attached).
 These efforts combined with workforce data result in industry intelligence that allow the Center to develop and modify training programs with agility and speed.
 Our trainees apply lessons from the classroom in real world settings through fellowships and practicums.
 Overtime, our trainees acquire stackable credentials that allow for upwards mobility in a career ladder.

 Strong community, employer and government relationships throughout the County of Hudson and State of New Jersey allow this initiative to connect more women and other under-represented groups to career opportunities in the TLD sector.
 This innovative program enables companies within Hudson County and the surrounding areas to have access to training at no cost for incumbent employees as well as job seekers and new hires.